Calgary: Post-secondary

-The publicly funded University of Calgary (U of C) is a research university and is Calgary's largest degree-granting facility with an enrolment of 28,464 students in 2011.
+The publicly funded University of Calgary (U of C) is a research university.
+It is Calgary's largest degree-granting post-secondary institution, with an enrolment of approximately 34,000 students in 2022.
 Mount Royal University, with over 14,000 students, grants degrees in a number of fields.
 SAIT Polytechnic, with over 14,000 students, provides polytechnic and apprentice education, granting certificates, diplomas and applied degrees.
 Athabasca University provides distance education programs.
 Both SAIT and the University of Calgary have CTrain light-rail stations on or near their campuses.

 Other publicly funded post-secondary institutions based in Calgary include the Alberta University of the Arts, Ambrose University (associated with the Christian and Missionary Alliance and the Church of the Nazarene), Bow Valley College, and St. Mary's University.
 The publicly funded Athabasca University, Northern Alberta Institute of Technology (NAIT), and the University of Lethbridge also have campuses in Calgary.

-Several independent private institutions are located in the city.
-These include Reeves College, MaKami College, Robertson College, Columbia College, Alberta Bible College, and CDI College.
+Several independent private institutions are in the city.
+These include ABM College, Alberta Bible College, CDI College, Columbia College, MaKami College, Reeves College, Robertson College, and Sundance College.